OpenHellion/Client/README.md

 ### Minimum requirements
 * 30 GB of disk space
 * 6 GB of RAM
-* 16 GB of RAM to build (a bit unsure since I only have 8 GB)
+* 16 GB of RAM to build

 Processor and graphics card shouldn't matter much, but it has to at least run Unity; Settings can be modified to increase performance.